jheske/TerrierTime/Readme.md

 This repository contains **TerrierTime**, a sample Android/Kotlin app that allows users to guess terrier breeds based on an image and fun fact.

-Built on the latest Android features in Kotlin, listed below.
+Built on the latest Android features in Kotlin.

 ## Features